TaylorTMusic/MIDI2GPIO/README.md

 # MIDI2GPIO

 Using the Pi Zero as a MIDI USB gadget, MIDI2GPIO is a python script that will pass along note and velocity information to the assigned GPIO pins with PWM.
+Much of the script, and my understanding of even basic python comes from the awesome work by Tobias Wissmueller here: http://www.rampmeupscotty.com/blog/2016/01/24/receiving-midi-on-rpi/

 To use this script, I assume you have ssh access over wifi or a usb ethernet adapter, which will be broken after this process.
 I highly recommend using a Pi Zero W and using the built in WiFi to issue commands over SSH so we can have access to the USB data port.